d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 we must pass over the entire dataset before making a single update, even if the update steps might be very powerful :cite:`Liu.Nocedal.1989`.
-Even worse, if there is a lot of redundancy in the training data, the benefit of a full update is even lower.
+Even worse, if there is a lot of redundancy in the training data, the benefit of a full update is limited.

 The other extreme is to consider only a single example at a time and to take update steps based on one observation at a time.